MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Compare-Object.md

 ### System.Management.Automation.PSCustomObject

-If the objects are different, `Compare-Object` wraps the differing objects in a `PSCustomObject` wrapper with a `SideIndicator` property to reference the differences.
+If the objects are different, `Compare-Object` wraps the differing objects in a `PSCustomObject` wrapper with a **SideIndicator** property to reference the differences.

-### Other

-When you use the *PassThru* parameter, **Compare-Object** omits the `PSCustomObject` wrapper around the compared objects and returns the differing objects, unchanged.
+When you use the **PassThru** parameter, `Compare-Object` omits the `PSCustomObject` wrapper around the compared objects and returns the differing objects, unchanged.

 ## NOTES